 How exactly does ginger do all that?
 The ginger root contains compounds called gingerols, shogaol and paradols.
 These cool little compounds are capable of fighting inflammation and free radicals, which can reduce your risk of chronic pain or disease.
 (14)

-6. Regulate blood sugar
+6. Help regulate blood sugar

 Adding a daily dose of ginger to your diet has been proven to have long-term benefits in controlling blood sugar.
 (16) Even for people who are diabetic, consuming ginger regularly can improve their blood sugar and insulin resistance.
 (17)

-7. Lower cholesterol
+7. Help lower cholesterol

 When research subjects were given daily doses of ginger, they experienced a significant decrease in total cholesterol, LDL cholesterol and triglycerides as compared to those who were given a placebo.
 (19)